How to manage your music on Alexa and Amazon Echo

 • “Alexa, play {song title} on Amazon Music.”

-You can head to the Your Skills section in the Skills & Games area, select the app that you connect, and review some of the commands available for it.
+You can head to the Skills & Games area, select the app that you connected or want to connect, and review some of the commands available for it.

 You can also visit the area described below in your Alexa Account Settings for app commands.